talyssonoc/CommonRegexJS/README.md

     <script type="text/javascript" src="commonregex.js"></script>

-Or import it with RequireJS, putting `commonregex.js` file inside your RequireJS base directory, using like this:
+Or importing it with RequireJS, putting `commonregex.js` file inside your RequireJS base directory, using like this:

     requirejs(['commonregex'], function(CommonRegex) {
         //Use CommonRegex normally here